What is fulfillment?

 Source: © EHI-Studie ➚ „Warehousing, transport and returns processing in e-commerce 2021“

-Fulfillment goal
+Fulfilment goal

 - Taking over the inventory management of the articles including stocktaking,